UPDATED: July 17, 2017

 To that end, many backup solutions now offer multiple locations, such as Dropbox and other cloud providers.
 This means you can keep multiple copies of your backups well away from your main server, so they can get you back online quickly if necessary.

 There a few different solutions you can opt for here – for example, GoDaddy offers a Website Backup service that features automatic daily backups and one-click restore.
 Of course, there are also many plugins available that can do the job.
-Both UpdraftPlus and WPBackItUp are a solid free options, while BackupBuddy is a great premium solution.
+WPBackItUp is a solid free options, while BackupBuddy is a great premium solution.

 Editor’s note: GoDaddy’s Managed WordPress includes free daily backups and one-click restore.